Uncertainty Principle from Operator Asymmetry

 These relations recast the uncertainty bound not in terms of the commutator's expectation value alone, but as a ratio of this value to the algebraic incompatibility of the observables.

-This general AURs can be specialized to a more familiar form involving variances for pure states.
+The above general AURs can be specialized to a more familiar form involving variances for pure states.
 For $\rho = \ket{\psi}\!\bra{\psi}$, the singular values of $[\rho, A]$ have exactly two non-zero values, both equal to $\Delta A$.
 Therefore, the Schatten $q$-norm of the commutator with the state relates directly to the variance: $\norm{[\rho,A]}_q = 2^{1/q} \Delta A$.
-Substituting this identity for both $A$ and $B$ into Eq.~\eqref{eq:AUR_theorem_main}, we arrive at a corollary for pure states, which is a direct refinement of the Robertson relation.
+Substituting this identity for both $A$ and $B$ into Eq.~\eqref{eq:AUR_theorem_main}, we arrive at a corollary for pure states, which provides a distinct and robust bound, particularly in the regime where the Robertson relation becomes trivial.

 \begin{corollary}[Pure State AURs for Variances] For a pure state $\ket{\psi}$ and any pairs of conjugate exponents $(p,\,q)$ and $(r,\, s)$,